LegendaryEmoji/welcome-bot/README.md

 ### Other

-Note: Please Make Sure You Know Basics & Also Credit Andrew Or I Will Report You :)
+Note: Please Make Sure You Know Basics Or I Will Report You :)

 - Author - Andrew
 - License - [Mit](https://github.com/LegendaryEmoji/welcome-bot/blob/main/LICENSE)